wildfly-extras/wildfly-mcp/README.md

 ### Metrics

-* Hi, could you connect to the WildFly server running on host localhost and port 9990 with the user name admin and password admin and check the available memory and cpu usage?
+* Hi, could you connect to the WildFly server and check the available memory and cpu usage?
 * Hi, could you connect to the WildFly server and check if it has enough available memory to run?
 * Hi, could you connect to the WildFly server and check if the cpu usage is not too high?